3 Ways To Supercharge Your Productivity

 - Use The Pomodoro Technique: Using this method allows you to work on actions in short bursts of time (25 minute increments) and also promotes neuroplasticity.
-I use The Pomodoro Technique for activities that I'm not fond of but know I need to do.
+Mike uses The Pomodoro Technique for activities that he’s not fond of but know he needs to do.
 You can read up on every aspect of The Pomodoro Technique here.

 - Use tools to block the web: There are tools like Cold Turkey for Windows, Self Control for Mac OS, and Freedom for both of those operating systems (and Android) that will block certain websites and applications when you need to hunker down and steer clear of online distractions.
 Forced discipline now can help build unforced discipline for the future.

 Now let’s look at the 3 ways you can take your productivity to greater heights.

 The first way you can supercharge your productivity is by focusing on task over time.
 Mike spoke about this topic at TEDxVictoria 2013, and you can view that video here.

 - Time is out of your control.
 It moves forward no matter what.
 Tasks are well within your control.
 They only move forward as you move them forward.

 - Managing tasks means managing you and your energy.
 Here’s an article that explains how Mike uses contexts (identifiers that add value and meaning to tasks) to associate his energy levels with his tasks.